It doesn’t take a degree in rocket science to recognize that happy marriages don’t just abruptly end.

 As the human condition evolves, our discretionary time expands.
 Because technology and medicine often give us more time to devote to leisurely pursuits, we may choose to travel or engage in a variety of hobbies.

-Here’s the rub, in our pursuit of fun, honed skills, travel, and the like, we may become quite bored with our existing relationship.
+But even as we pursue leisurely activities to keep things interesting, we may become quite bored with our existing relationship.
 Some women, as well as men, may feel like that their partner is not interesting or active enough to compel a long-term commitment.

 We may never fight with our partner, but we may become very bored with them.
 Hence, some women move on with life without their current significant other.